Telecommunication-Telemedia-Assessment/sophoappeal_image_features_tool/README.md

 This repository is part of the DFG project [Sophoappeal (437543412)](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-elektrotechnik-und-informationstechnik/profil/institute-und-fachgebiete/fachgebiet-audiovisuelle-technik/forschung/dfg-projekt-sophoappeal), it contains images and analysis scripts.

+This tool is used to generate image_features.json in [`sophoappeal_images`](https://github.com/Telecommunication-Telemedia-Assessment/sophoappeal_images).

 ## Requirements

 * python3, python3-pip, git, imagemagick, wget